vbilopav/CodeFirstConfig/README.md

 ...
 ```
 But, but, but, if I change that file it will not reset or restart my application as would main configuration file.
 Sure.
+Shut up.
 There is no need to.

 It will trigger asynchronous process that will reconfigure all of your configurable values,
-including ones not managed by `CodeFirstConfig ConfigManager` - without restart.
+including ones not managed by `CodeFirstConfig ConfigManager` (plain `AppSettings` values) - without restart.

+And then, moment after, file will be recraeted again, so that it reflects real values.
+Of course, if you want to.

 Cool.
 But, `CodeFirstConfig` can do more.